 Our evidence thus suggest that at least two of the groups, the ipsilaterally projecting and the contralaterally projecting neurons are unique populations.
 They have significantly different morphologies, dendritic arbors and axonal projections patterns.
 The distributions of postsynapses along the dendrites are significantly different.
 The ipsi-only group of cells had twice as many postsynaptic sites as the contra-only only group.
 Similarly, the emergence of the axon in the ipsi-only group, is much farther as compared to the contra-only group.
 This feature could be important to influence the cells, since these locations are most proximal to the somata.

 Our sample of 22 reconstructed cells is a fraction of the roughly 100 integrator neurons estimated to exist on one side of the larval zebrafish brain (Aksay:2003un).
 If the observed synapses are representative of the entire population, this suggests the integrator population contains a subset of cells are well-connected with each other.
 While the remaining cells may serve to communicate eye-position related information to other brain areas (Daie:2015fd).
 On the other hand, this observation may be an underestimate of integrator connectivity, for a few reasons.
 First, there are many cells in the imaged volume that carried no usable calcium signal at all, largely because they did not take up enough calcium indicator.
 Some of these cells are likely to be integrator neurons overlooked by our study, and are potential postsynaptic partners of the reconstructed cells in our sample.
 Second, there are integrator neurons outside the imaged volume, and they could receive synapses from our reconstructed integrator neurons.
 (Only three axonal arbors were fully or mostly reconstructed; the rest appeared substantially cut off as their axons left the volume.)
 Third, we had no possibility of finding connections between neurons on opposite sides of the brain, because only one side of the brain was imaged.
-Therefore, it is difficult to know whether the single cell that made synapses onto other integrator neurons is an exceptional case, or a representative of a larger population that was incompletely sampled.
+Therefore, it is difficult to know whether the single cell that made synapses onto other integrator neurons is an exceptional case, or a representative of a larger population that was incompletely sampled. + incomplete reconstructions, as evidenced by only 2 of the 8 cells with ipsi axons projecting to the abducens, in contrast to the epor data.

 What remains unknown are the presynaptic partners of these cells, and how do they influence the function of the integrator cell, whether and if there are preferred locations on the dendrite from specific cells.
-More definitive information about connectivity patterns between integrator cells awaits a future experiment with an imaged volume that is large enough to encompass all integrator cells, and a fluorescent calcium indicator that labels a higher percentage of integrator cells.
+More definitive information about connectivity patterns between integrator cells awaits a future experiment with an imaged volume that is large enough to encompass all integrator cells, and a fluorescent calcium indicator that labels a higher percentage of integrator cells.[paragraph should be more positive : first ultrastuctural analysis of bona-fide integrator neurons!
+Strong evidence of synaptic interactions!
+Now onto precise patterning and connectome!

 4 Experimental procedures